demisto/content/Packs/Core/Integrations/CortexCoreIR/README.md

 ### core-endpoint-scan-abort
 ***
-Cancel the scan of selected endpoints.
-A scan can only be aborted if the selected endpoints are Pending or In Progress.
+Cancel the selected endpoints scan.
+A scan can only be cancelled if the selected endpoints are Pending or In Progress.
 To scan all endpoints, run the command with the argument all=true.
 Note that scanning all of the endpoints may cause performance issues and latency.

 #### Base Command